 Set Appropriate Permissions

 Restrict access to folders on your website to users who can be trusted.
 Set the appropriate read and write permissions on the folders depending on your requirement.

 Do Not Send Update Notifications to all Users

 Update notifications that are made available on the website’s dashboard would not be made available across all user levels.
 While updating WordPress core, themes and plugins are essential it should be a well-researched step.
 Unrestricted updates could mean disaster for your website.

 Do not set your website password as admin as it is easy to guess.
 Also regularly change the password on your website.
 If you use the same password for a very long time, you’re giving hackers more time to try and crack it.
 If you change it frequently, you shorten the window of attack

 File edits in the dashboard is a big fat NO!
 Users who are meant to make changes to the website should not be allowed to make changes to the code.
 Allowing file edits in the dashboard screams Danger!!! for your website.

 Prevent hotlinking on the website.
 People should not be able to hotlink any images or content from your website.
 After all, in the web world content is a goldmine and should be secured.

 Do not allow directory browsing access to all users.
 It is important to secure wp-includes and uploads directories in your website folder so that direct access to files present in those directories can be prohibited.

-Well that’s about it from my end on WordPress website security.
-As far as I am concerned I’ve tried to cover all the essential points.
+Well, that’s about it from my end on WordPress website security.
+I would like to add that maintaining website security is not a small task.
+It is sometimes a good idea to outsource it to a professional.
+As far as I am concerned I’ve tried to cover all the essential points in this article.
 If there are any other points that you might like to add feel free to do so in the comments section.